 The letter extract above appears by kind permission of Mr Fred Peterson of Owl Antiques Ltd., USA.

 Back in the USA, Frank had a much larger challenge.
-Almost a quarter of his range was European made.
-Thie imports generated nearly half of the chain's profits.
-Within days the war halted the supply.
-The U-boat threat kept the Atlantic corridor impassable.
+Almost a quarter of his range was European-made.
+Those goods generated nearly half of the chain's profit.
+The War soon halted the supply, as German U-boats made the Atlantic corridor impassable.
 No-one knew that this situation would continue for four years.

 Woolworth offered to source munitions to reduce costs if the First Sea Lord could make an exception.
-Churchill pointed out that the more heavily laden the ship, the less manoeuvreable and the more vulnerable it would be to U-boat attack.
-Despite the bravado, all of the goods that Woolworth had already paid for were loaded onto ships and sent to New York.
-All landed safely, but were 'the last of the line'.
+Churchill was unmoved, stating that the more heavily laden the ship, the less manoeuvreable it would be and the more vulnerable to U-boat attack.
+As a concession, he released all of the goods that Woolworth had already paid for from the dockside and despatched them to New York, but made clear that there would be no more until the war was won.

-America finally joined the Allies in April 1917.
-They had been spurred into action by the Zimmerman telegram, which appeared to confirm rumours that Germany was planning an alliance with Mexico.
+America remained neutral until April 1917.
+They were finally spurred to join the Allies by the Zimmerman telegram, which appeared to confirm rumours that Germany was planning an alliance with Mexico.
 America's participation proved decisive and helped to bring the long conflict to a close.

 It had long been a Woolworth policy to visit suppliers' factories regularly.
 This allowed the Buyers to look out for any bin-ends of products that they could buy cheaply, and also to discover of their competitors were ordering.
 But it also helped the firm to gather a deep understanding of how goods were made.
-They frequently shared the learning with new suppliers to help them improve efficiency and cut manufacturing costs.
+They frequently shared the learning with new suppliers to boost efficiency and cut costs.

 After the Armistice on 11 November 1918 Woolworth instructed that each of his stores was to fly flags and hang bunting.
-The decorations must stay in place until every surviving local soldier had returned home.
-He also paid for victory parades in many towns served by a Five-and-Ten.
+He decreed that the decorations must stay up until every surviving local soldier had returned home.
+He also encouraged his Managers to use company money to sponsor their local victory parade.

 America's entry to the war had proved decisive.
 Woodrow Wilson's decision to remain neutral until 1917 meant that most servicemen did indeed return home, having avoided the stalemate of trench warfare.
 The far-away War led to shortages in the USA but disruption to everyday life was quite limited.